-24 If I had not done among them the works that no one else did, they would not be guilty of sin, but now they have seen and hated both me and my Father.
-25 But the word that is written in their Law must be fulfilled: ‘They hated me without a cause.’
-(John 15:24-25 ESV)
+24 If I had not done among them the works which no one else did, they would not have sin; but now they have both seen and hated Me and My Father as well.
+25 But they have done this to fulfill the word that is written in their Law, ‘They hated Me without a cause.’
+John 15:24-25 (NASB)

 Let us never forget that those of us who stand for God’s Truth not only being knowable, but binding on all, are in a serious war.
 This is not a skirmish or a battle.
-It is a war.
-In his book The Truth War John MacArthur exposes the tremendous battle that is being fought over what is truth and what isn’t.
+It is a war as per John MacArthur’s book The Truth War.
+In it, he exposes the tremendous battle that is being fought over what is truth and what isn’t.
 The Church is wounded and compromised to an extent greater than most of us can imagine.
-Brian McLaren has said that the primary purpose of Jesus’ incarnation was not to provide a way for His people to be saved from their sins, but to show people how to be Kingdom people.
-He makes the message sound so right and our flesh loves that message, but it isn’t Biblical.
-This statement is nothing more than unbelief packaged as an alternative truth to designed to deceive people into discounting the truth from God’s Word thereby keeping them in darkness.
+The liberals who are part of those attacking the absolute truth we love and defend have said that the primary purpose of Jesus’ incarnation was not to provide a way for His people to be saved from their sins, but to show people how to be Kingdom people or to have a better life right now.
+They make the message sound so right and our flesh loves that message, but it isn’t Biblical.
+This statement is nothing more than unbelief packaged as an alternative truth designed to deceive people into discounting the truth from God’s Word thereby keeping them in darkness.
 It should be clear that this is a direct attack on the Gospel.

-However, we do know that believers are called to role of reconciliation, forgiveness, loving our enemies, and turning the other cheek by being Spirit-filled.
+Believers are called to role of reconciliation, forgiveness, loving our enemies, and turning the other cheek by being humble and Spirit-filled.
 Also, the genuinely humble believer will not be timid, but bold.

 Part of being bold because of the moving of the Holy Spirit within us is to proclaim the truth even if it takes the form of a rebuke.
 We are told to love our enemies, but we must not have unity with professing believers who are mired in heresy.
 On the other hand, those in apostasy must be rebuked in love with the goal of restoring them to fellowship and unity within God’s truth.